 Ascensia launches NHS competition with award-winning programme as prize

-NHS organisations are being invited to enter a competition to win access to an award-winning diabetes behaviour change platform.
+NHS organisations are being invited to enter a competition to win access to an award-winning type 2 diabetes behaviour change platform.

 As part of its commitment to the NHS, Ascensia Diabetes Care is giving healthcare professionals the chance to offer free access for 200 people across the UK living with type 2 diabetes to the Low Carb Program, which research demonstrates has the potential to put the condition into remission.